queueit/KnownUser.V3.PHP/Documentation/README.md

-﻿# Help and examples
+﻿# Integration Configuration downloader
-This folder contains some extra helper functions and examples.
+This folder contains some extra info on how to implement the Integration Configuration downloader.

 ## Downloading the Integration Configuration